marcoantonioni/cp4ba-installations/README.md

 Once the installation is complete, in the .txt file you will find all the URLs of the consoles of the various products installed.

-To log in you can use the users/credentials that are defined in the .ldif file present in the 'configs' folder.
+To log in you can use the users/credentials that are defined in the .ldif file in the 'configs' folder.

 The administration user, if you have not made any changes, is 'cp4admin' and the password (for all users) is 'dem0s', it's a ZERO.